The Campaigns tab

 5. Ads tab

 The Ads tab is where you can view data about each individual ad in your account.
 This allows you to compare ads, see which ones are most successful, and use that information to create even better ads.
-You can also edit, pause, or delete ads that aren't performing as well as others.
+You can also edit, pause, or remove ads that aren't performing as well as others.

 6. Keywords tab

 The Keywords tab is a one-stop keyword management shop.
 You can see keywords that you've selected for all of your campaigns, or just those for a single ad group.
-You can also get performance and quality information about your keywords that can help you decide whether to create more keywords, or edit, pause, or delete the ones you've already created.
+You can also get performance and quality information about your keywords that can help you decide whether to create more keywords, or edit, pause, or remove the ones you've already created.

 7. Dimensions tab